This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Beat the softened cream cheese until it’s completely smooth.
 Scrape down the sides of the bowl as needed.
-Next add the granulated sugar, ¼ cup of cocoa powder, vanilla extract and heavy cream and continue beating until smooth
+Next add the granulated sugar, ¼ cup of cocoa powder and vanilla extract and continue beating until smooth

 - Next add the melted chocolate, beating until it’s completely mixed into the cream cheese.
 Finally, beat in the heavy whipping cream and the Baileys until incorporated.